rakiashi/gorest-api-test/README.md

 - OpenAPI documentation for API specifications.
 - Functional testing of CRUD operations and generic api tests of different status codes
-- Schema validation, logging api response and reporting.
+- Schema validation, logging api response and reporting using built in playwright report
 - Automated workflows with GitHub Actions.

 ### Project-Structure